Buying Your House With Cold, Hard Cash? Here’s Your Step-by-Step Guide

 Now begins the fun part — shopping for your house!

-A good real estate agent can not only help you narrow your choices but can also help you determine whether the price that the seller is asking for the house is fair or not.
+A good real estate agent can not only help you narrow your choices but also determine whether the price that the seller is asking for the house is fair or not.
 Just because you’ve got a certain amount of cash to burn doesn’t mean you should overspend on the home.

 As you shop, keep a few important details in mind.